AdobeDocs/learning-manager.en/help/migrated/kb/unable-log-in-learning-manager.md

 ## Use incognito mode

-Use incognito mode in your browser and then sign in to Adobe Captivate Prime.
+Use incognito mode in your browser and then sign in to Adobe Learning Manager.
 See [instructions](https://support.google.com/chrome/answer/95464?co=GENIE.Platform%3DDesktop&hl=en&oco=0).

 ## Contact Administrator